A continuous space model of new economic geography with a quasi-linear log utility function: Numerical simulations

+In the simulation, the elasticity of substitution $\sigma >1$ and the transportation cost coefficient $\tau>0$ are considered control parameters.
+Other parameters $\Lambda$, $\Phi$, $F$, $\mu$ and $\gamma$ are fixed at $\Lambda=1.0$, $\Phi=10.0$, $F=1.0$, $\mu=0.6$ and $\gamma=1.0$, respectively\footnote{For simplicity, we set $F=1.0$ and $\gamma=1.0$.
+The reason for setting $\Lambda=1.0$ and $\Phi=10.0$ is to satisfy condition \eqref{positive_agr} and \eqref{nbh}.
+In addition, $\mu=0.6$ is a value used in \citet[p.93]{FujiKrugVenab}.}.
+To guarantee the positive agricultural demand, we do not rely on the condition \eqref{positive_agr} but instead, we check that $w(x) > \mu~\forall x$ is satisfied at each time step.

-In the simulation, the elasticity of substitution $\sigma >1$, the transportation cost coefficient $\tau>0$, and the population of the immobile workers $\Phi$ are considered as control parameters.
-Other parameters $F$ and $\mu$ are fixed at $F=1.0$ and $\mu=0.1$, respectively.
-The following figures \ref{fig:low-Phi}-\ref{fig:high-Phi_sig} show the approximated stationary solutions $\lambda^*(x)$ obtained in the above way.
-In any case, the stationary solutions are extremely non-uniform in space, having several spikes.
-For each pair of control parameters $(\sigma, \tau, \Phi)$, we perform several computations.
+The following figures \ref{fig:tau0.05}-\ref{fig:sig9.2} show the approximated stationary mobile population density $\lambda^*(x)$ and approximated stationary realwage $\omega^*(x)$ obtained in the above way\footnote{In the figures, the actual computed values are indicated by the blue dots.
+The dashed lines are just the interpolation for the plot.}.
+In any case, the stationary solutions are extremely non-uniform in space, having several spikes\footnote{The observation that the non-uniform (at least stable) stationary solutions are limited to spiky ones would be a robust property that does not depend on any particular parameter.
+In fact, in addition to the results presented below, numerical simulations have also been performed for $\mu=0.2$ and $\mu=0.4$, but none of them, including those presented here, led to non-spiky steady-state solutions.}.
+Moreover, we also see that the spiked regions enjoy the highest real wages compared to other regions.
+For each pair of control parameters $(\sigma, \tau)$, we perform several computations.
 Then, the number of spikes varied slightly depending on the initial distributions, so the largest number of the spikes in each simulation is referred to as the {\it maximum number} in the following.
 Additionally, it is noteworthy that the location of the spikes depends on the initial distributions much more sensitively than the number of the spikes.